ScalablePixelStreaming/Frontend/README.md

 ## Documentation

 ### Utilising the Scalable Pixel Streaming Frontend
+Below for a comprehensive guide to accessing the Scalable Pixel Streaming Frontend, including where to download the library and how to consume and customise it for your own projects.
 - [Scalable Pixel Streaming Frontend utilisation guide](./docs/frontend_utilisation_guide.md)

 ### Migrating from Scalable Pixel Streaming frontend